itsYahya/Philosophers/README.md

 ## Multithreading

-Multithreading is basically splitting machine resources (`CPU cores`), so we can do more tasks at the same time (`it saves time`), how is that ?. let's say that you have a routine, and this last needs be done 3 time, and each time uses diffrent input so! the output is obviously not gonna be the same.
+Multithreading is basically splitting machine resources (`CPU cores`), so we can do more tasks at the same time (`it saves time`), How is that ?. let's say that you have a routine, and this last needs be done 3 times, and each time uses diffrent input so! the output is obviously not gonna be the same.

 Well the solution is just to iterate that routine 3 times and you gonna be just fine, but wait we have a problem, it seems that this solution was quick. no its not (specially in some cases where we don't know where the routine is gonna end).

-What we do ? we run them all at once, each one in a `thread` and we wait for them until they end, we prossece their output.
+What we do ? we run them all at once, each one in a `thread` and we wait for them until they end, we process their output.

 see its that easy.